-TL;DR TikTok can be a powerful awareness driver with short-form (15 seconds or less) educational content promoting preventative wellness, fun facts, tips, and tricks for parents with children, etc. Because of the strong presence of users 18-34 on the app regularly consuming content, it would be helpful in reaching key decision-makers in the household that may enter through Primary Care or Pediatrics and then extend over time into other service lines within the system.
-TikTok is projected to have almost 100 million monthly users across all demos by the end of 2022, surpassing Snapchat and Pinterest, and there is growth across all demographics.
+TikTok can be a powerful awareness driver with short-form (15 seconds or less) educational content promoting preventative wellness, fun facts, tips, and tricks for parents with children, etc. Because of the strong presence of users 18-34 on the app regularly consuming content, it will help reach key decision-makers in the household that may enter through Primary Care or Pediatrics and then extend over time into other service lines within the system.
+TikTok is projected to have almost 900 million users across all demos by the end of 2024, surpassing Snapchat and Pinterest, and there is growth across all demographics.

-Want to give TikTok a try?
+Want to give TikTok marketing a try?
 We’re happy to connect to discuss your options further.

 Whether you're ready to start a new project or just want to chat, we'd love to hear from you.